Independent contractors can now use the Forecasted Shifts feature to automatically populate their timesheets.

 Follow this workflow to get started:

-3. Choose Your Schedule Source: You have two primary options for how the system predicts your hours:
+3. Choose Your Schedule Source: Choose how the system predicts your hours:

-Client-Assigned Schedule: Automatically fills your timesheet based on the daily schedule your client has set for you.
+Client-Assigned Schedule: Automatically fills your timesheet based on the daily schedule your client has assigned to you.

-Custom Weekly Schedule: Allows you to define your own routine by setting specific start and end times for each day of the week.
+Custom Weekly Schedule: Lets you define a routine by setting start and end times for each day of the week.

-4. Adjust and Apply Changes: If you need to deviate from the standard schedule, you can make manual adjustments within the drawer.
-For example, if you change your Monday end time from 4:00 p.m. to 6:00 p.m., you can select "Apply to all days" to instantly update your entire week.
+4. Adjust and Apply Changes: If you need to deviate from your standard schedule, make manual adjustments in the forecast panel.
+For example, if you change your Monday end time from 4:00 p.m. to 6:00 p.m., select "Apply to all days" to update the entire week.

 Frequently Asked Questions